MymeType/personal-website/README.md

 ### Original content

-Most of the content created by me used on this website, such as text and images, **except the source code**, is distributed under the terms of the CC0 1.0 license unless specified otherwise, which you can view a copy of in the `licenses` folder of this repository.
+Most of the content created by me used on this website, such as text and images, **except the source code**, is dedicated to the public domain under CC0 1.0 unless specified otherwise, which you can view a copy of in the `licenses` folder of this repository.
 A copyright notice and link to this license will always be available on the footer of every page.